 Q. How do I register with the WSO as an Area Delegate or Alternate once selected?

 A. Once you have been selected as an Area Delegate or Alternate, please register your information with the World Service Office (WSO) by submitting a completed Area Delegate Information Form.
-The WSO will use this information to communicate with you regarding Delegate matters.
+The WSO will use this information to communicate with you regarding Area Delegate matters.
+You will need to be registered with the WSO by May 1 in order to participate in the July World Service Conference.

 Q. How can I contact my Area Delegate?